Los Super Reyes

-Los Super Reyes are an American musical group from Corpus Christi, Texas who play Mexican cumbia.
-The group was created by Cruz Martínez after he and A.B.
-Quintanilla had arguments over Martínez selling the group they were both in at the time, Los Kumbia Kings.
+Los Super Reyes are an American musical group from Corpus Christi, Texas, created by Cruz Martínez.
+Martínez created the group after he and A.B.
+Quintanilla had arguments over Martínez selling Quintanilla's group they were both in at the time, Los Kumbia Kings.
 A.B.
-Quintanilla left the group, which he had created, along with other members and created Kumbia All Starz.
-Cruz Martínez kept the remaining members of Los Kumbia Kings but changed the name to Los Super Reyes for legal issues.
+Quintanilla left the group he had created along with other members and created Kumbia All Starz.
+Cruz Martínez kept the remaining members of Los Kumbia Kings and use his half of the group to create Los Super Reyes.